Density Adaptive Attention is All You Need: Robust Parameter-Efficient Fine-Tuning Across Multiple Modalities: Methods

-Table \ref{tab:attention_comparison} lists the attention mechanism parameters for the proposed GAAM-based decoders of WavLM-Large, Llama2-13B, and BEiT-Large encoders.
-Here, $g$ denotes GAAM-based head count, with higher values indicating a higher number of learned Gaussian Distributions. $q$ and $kv$ are the counts of query and key-value heads, respectively.
+Table \ref{tab:attention_comparison} lists the attention mechanism parameters for the proposed DAAM-based decoders of WavLM-Large, Llama2-13B, and BEiT-Large encoders.
+Here, $g$ denotes DAAM-based head count, with higher values indicating a higher number of learned Gaussian Distributions. $q$ and $kv$ are the counts of query and key-value heads, respectively.
 The embedding dimensions are 1024 for WavLM and BEiT, and 5120 for Llama2.
+We also benchmark against LoRA-based methods downstream task by fine-tuning the query and key projections modules.

 All decoder network models are trained for 35 epochs and their layer weights (except their respective attention module) are initialized using Xavier initialization \cite{xavierinit}.
-Adam \cite{kingma2017adam} is used as the optimizer, with both weight decay factor of $0.1$ and an initial learning rate of $10^{-4}$ (except for when Llama 2 is used as an Encoder, in which case it is $5 \times 10^{-5}$).
+Adam \cite{kingma2017adam} is used as the optimizer, with both weight decay factor of $0.1$ and an initial learning rate of $10^{-4}$ (except for when Llama 2 is used as an encoder, in which case it is $5 \times 10^{-5}$).
 For the SER experiments, Focal Loss \cite{lin2018focal} is used, where $\gamma=2.5$.
 For the text and image classification experiments the Cross-Entropy Loss is used.
-All GAAM-based attention module are initialized with a mean offset, $\delta = 0$, where $\delta \in 1 \times d$ and scaled variance, $\xi = 2$, where $\xi \in 1 \times d$.
+All DAAM-based attention modules are initialized with a mean offset, $\delta = 0$, where $\delta \in 1 \times d$ and scaled variance, $\xi = 2$, where $\xi \in 1 \times d$.
 A batch size of 8 is used for SER and a batch size of 32 for Text and Image Classification.
 Across all downstream tasks, mixed precision training is utilized.
 Regarding the SER downstream task -- during training and evaluation, audio files are split to a maximum of 5 second clips.
 If an audio file exceeds 5 seconds in duration, a new audio file will be generated containing the excess audio.
 Each audio file is passed through the trained Encoder model.
 For the text classification downstream task, text is tokenized with maximum context length of 4096 during both training and evaluation.
-For the image classification downstream task, images are resized to $\text{224} \times \text{224}$ dimensions during both training and evaluation.
+For the image classification downstream task, images are resized to $\text{224} \times \text{224}$ during both training and evaluation.